What is reality testing and why is it important?

 - Remember, that you do not need to react right away, and that sometimes silence or time to reflect can be beneficial.

-What can happen if we don’t reality test?
+What happens if I don’t reality test?

 If we do not give ourselves time to fact check our thoughts we allow the negative and damaging thoughts to seep in, and do not give ourselves the chance to check whether or not they are true, have validity or more importantly, whether they actually matter.
 Some difficulties which can arise in not reality testing are below.